 1. Kuang Si Falls, Laos

 Kuang Si (Xi) Falls is a series of three falls running about 18 miles in Luang Prabang, Laos.
-The main water waterfall is 200 feet high against a yellow stone.
+The main water waterfall is 200 feet high.
 To access the venue, there are different trails through the evergreen vegetation and along the pure turquoise streams and pools.
-Tourists can also visit the nearby villages rich with traditional artefacts or swim in the numerous turquoise water ponds.
-This place is not only beautiful but very affordable for international tourists as a person can access the place for as little as $10 inclusive of transport.
+Tourists can also visit the nearby villages or can swim in the numerous turquoise water ponds.